realTobby/PQSE/README.md

 # PQSE
 Pokemon Quest Save Editor (user friendly GUI)

-Tool to easily change the contents of a Pokemon Quest save-file.
+(WORK IN PROGRESS)

-Current Progress: overall de/en/cryption works
+Current Status: overall de/en/cryption works
-Next Steps: 1. read the save file 2. locate ticket value 3. change it
+A save file can be easily decrypted and then put back with encryption.

-(Project work-in-progress, big WiP)
+(Example work flow: Decrypt save, make changes in a hex editor, encrypt it)

 Always have a backup of your savefile!